Hareem-K/ENSF608_TeamProject/README.md

   main
 ```
 ### 5. Make your changes (SQL work) in your branch only
-do **not** edit code on main - since we will all be working on the same file, we need to avoid merge conflicts
+do **not** edit code on main - since we will all be working on the same files, we need to avoid merge conflicts

 ## Saving and Uploading Your Work